grantlerduck/go-aws-lambda-dynamo/README.md

 ## Testing

+The tests include unit and integrations in a BDD manner.
+For the integration tests testcontainers is used to easily automate the container lifetime during test suites.

-Simply run the test script to execute linting and test execution with reports
+To execute all tests and reports simply run the test script to execute linting and test execution with reportsTo run
 ```bash
 ./test.sh
 ```